Grove Collaborative

 1. Aunt Fannie's Carpet Refresher

-Nontoxic, sulfate-free, and artificial fragrance-free, Aunt Fannie’s Carpet Refresher contains powerful ingredients like baking soda, lemon peel oil, and peppermint oil to get bad smells out of carpets — fast!
+Non-toxic and free of sulfates and artificial fragrances, Aunt Fannie’s Carpet Refresher contains powerful ingredients like baking soda, lemon peel oil, and peppermint oil to get bad smells out of carpets — fast!

 It smells divine and is safe to use around pets and children.